wethod/learning-center-source/content/alerts/index.md

 This alert means that you have a pending intercompany request.
 All intercompany tasks must be accepted to correctly calculate the total revenues of the company.

 *How to solve it?* Accept the intercompany request by linking it to the correct project.
 You have received the invitation via email, or you can directly click the alert.

+### Missing project's brief

+This alert means that your project lacks of a brief.
+What are the customer needs?
+What problem(s) should the team resolve?

+*How to solve it?* Head to the project's canvas and drop just a few lines about the customer needs in the widget "Brief".
+Everyone in your team will be on the same page.

+### Missing project's concept

+This alert means that your project has already an approved budget but lacks of a concept.
+What's the project's proposal?
+Any ideas?

+*How to solve it?* Head to the project's canvas and drop just a few lines about the project's proposal in the widget "Concept".
+Share with your team these great ideas!